 Prior to any outsourcing decision, an assessment is made of whether the supplier is able to perform the outsourced tasks satisfactorily and in accordance with ATP's requirements.
-For outsourcing of significant activities to an external supplier, the assessment will be made as part of a tender procedure in accordance with the applicable EU rules.
-The assessment includes verification that the supplier has the ability and capacity necessary to handle the task satisfactorily, including the permits required under applicable legislation for the task in question.
+The assessment includes verification that the supplier has the ability and capacity necessary to handle the task satisfactorily, including the permits required under applicable legislation.